 One of this year’s Flavor Forecast trends is Charmed by Brazil, a spotlight on Brazil’s dynamic cuisine and melting pot culture.
 To honor the trend, McCormick is celebrating Brazilian flavors in June & July – just in time for the big soccer matches.
 As part of their Flavor Forecast, they are asking recipe developers like myself to experiment with their Bahian Blend, a mix of cumin, oregano, white ground pepper and ground red pepper.
 Those spices are staples in my house, I just didn’t realize they were a Brazilian blend!

 McCormick’s Flavor of Together program is a yearlong initiative to share 1.25 million stories about how flavor both unites and defines people across the globe.
-When YOU share your Flavor Story with McCormick (which you will, to enter the giveaway), McCormick will donate $1, up to $1.25 million, to United Way to help feed those in need.
-United Way supports nonprofits all across the globe, and they cannot do what they do without partners like McCormick.
+When YOU share your Flavor Story with McCormick (which you will to enter the giveaway), McCormick will donate $1, up to $1.25 million, to United Way to help feed those in need.
+United Way supports non-profits all across the globe, and they cannot do what they do without partners like McCormick.

 So, what is Brazilian Feijoada, you ask?
 It’s simple – black beans and cooked low and slow with pork tenderloin or ham hocks, along with bacon, sausage, beef short ribs or stew meat and tomatoes, seasoned well with spices.
 If you like meat and beans, then this recipe is for you.

 While researching it, (Tyler Florence has a great traditional recipe) I found so many recipes that literally take days – let the dried beans sit overnight, cook the pork all day in a slow cooker, and then combine all of the ingredients together.
-Sure, sounds like a delicious meal… one I would make on a Saturday, Sunday or day off work.
+Sure, sounds like a delicious meal… the one I would make on a Saturday, Sunday or day off work.
 It also sounds expensive.
 All of that meat for one meal?
-With it just being John and myself, I found the real challenge would be creating this recipe for the two of us in a shorter amount of time.
+With it just being Rahul and myself, I found the real challenge would be creating this recipe for the two of us in a shorter amount of time.

 First things first – identify what proteins to use.
 I went to Kroger with the intention of purchasing a pork butt, but no pork butt or shoulder was available.
 Instead, I purchased two large partially-cooked smoked turkey legs.
 To keep with the turkey theme, I purchased one fresh turkey sausage from the butcher, roughly 1/3 of a pound.